baymax1500466550/tof/Wrappers/ROS2/README.md

 # Introduction #

-This package contains ROS driver nodes for ToF Sensor AFBR-S50 with CAN and UART interface.
+This package contains ROS2 wrapper nodes for ToF Sensor AFBR-S50 with CAN and UART interface.

 ### System Configurations ###